apblair/CellLayers/README.md

 $ unzip PBMC_exp.csv.zip
 ```

-Next, open CellLayers/Notebooks/PBCM_Tutorial.ipynb in a Jupyter environment and run the following cell:
+To recreate Figure 1A, please open CellLayers/Notebooks/PBCM_Tutorial.ipynb in a Jupyter environment and run the following cell:

 ```python
 import CellLayers